-5.5.3.A.ii Residential Adjacent to Non-Residential Berm Requirement Chart Use Zoning Bern Height Parking P-1 district Off-Street Parking Area 4 ft.
+5.5.3.A.ii Residential Adjacent to Non-Residential Berm Requirement Chart Use Zoning Berm Height Parking P-1 district Off-Street Parking Area 4 ft.
 6 in. to 6 ft. high Residential/Special Land Use RM-1, RM-2, and MH districts, churches, schools, nursery schools, day care centers and other uses where special land use approval is required 4 ft.
 6 in. to 6 ft. high Office Service/Tech OST, OS-1, and OSC districts 4 ft.
-6 in. high to 6 foot high Commercial B-1, B-2, B-3, RC, and NCC districts 6' to 8 ft. high EXPO, EXO district EXPO district 8' to 10' high Conference C district 8' to 10' high Freeway Service FS district 8' to 10' high Town Center (a.)
-TC and TC-1 districts 6' high (b.)
-TC-1 and RM-2 districts 6' high wall Industrial I-1 district 10-15 ft. ht. berm, 6 ft. crest width, 80% winter/90% summer opacity (See Section 1905.4e) I-2 district 15 ft. ht. berm, 15 ft. crest width, 80% winter/90% summer opacity (See Section 2002.4) Auto Wash, Drive-In Restaurants, Service Stations, and Planned Commercial Centers and Regional Shopping Centers Where permitted or approved 10' to 15' Hospital-Ambulance and Delivery Areas Where permitted or approved 6 ft.
-0 in. high Utility Buildings, Stations, and/or Substations Where permitted or approved 6 ft.
-0 in. high
+6 in. high to 6 foot high Commercial B-1, B-2, B-3, RC, and NCC districts 6 ft. to 8 ft. high EXPO, EXO district EXPO district 8 ft. to 10 ft. high Conference C district 8 ft. to 10 ft. high Freeway Service FS district 8 ft. to 10 ft. high Town Center (a.)
+TC and TC-1 districts 6 ft. high wall (b.)
+TC-1 and RM-2 districts 6 ft. high wall Industrial I-1 district 10-15 ft. ht. berm, 6 ft. crest width, 80% winter/90% summer opacity (See Section 3.14.5.E) I-2 district 15 ft. ht. berm, 15 ft. crest width, 80% winter/90% summer opacity (See Section 3.15.2.C) Special Land Use 10ft. ht. berm, 6ft. crest width, 80% winter/90% summer opacity (See Section 3.14.5.E) Auto Wash, Drive-In Restaurants, Service Stations, and Planned Commercial Centers and Regional Shopping Centers Where permitted or approved 10 ft. to 15 ft.
+Hospital-Ambulance and Delivery Areas Where permitted or approved 6 ft. high Utility Buildings, Stations, and/or Substations Where permitted or approved 6 ft. high

 - iii.
 Exceptions.
 Obscuring landscaped berms and walls are not required to separate identically zoned uses or where uses are separated by a street, road, highway, or freeway. - iv.
 Placement.
-The berm is required to be on the property seeking approval.
+The berm or wall is required to be on the property seeking approval.
 The berm may be placed upon the adjacent residential property in order to provide continuity with an adjoining berm.
-A recorded permanent easement and a maintenance agreement in a form acceptable to the City Attorney will be required from the adjacent property owner. - v.
-Berm Requirements.
+In that case, a recorded permanent easement and a maintenance agreement in a form acceptable to the City Attorney will be required from the adjacent property - Berm Requirements.
 The obscuring berm requirements are as follows: - a.
-The berm height shall be measured as follows: - (1) The berm height, as specified in the Residential Adjacent to Non-Residential Berm Requirement Chart (Table 5.5.3.A.ii), shall be analyzed from the following locations, and the final measurement of the berm shall be made from that location which results in the maximum screening: - [i] The first floor elevation of the closest adjacent principal structures; - [ii] The first floor elevation of the uses requiring screening; - [iii]The elevation of the parking lots closest to the property line when only the parking area requires screening; or - [iv]The elevation of the nearest property line.
+The berm height shall be measured as follows: - (1) The berm height, as specified in the Residential Adjacent to Nonresidential Berm Requirement Chart (Table 5.5.3.A.ii), shall be analyzed from the following locations, and the final measurement of the berm shall be made from that location which results in the maximum screening: - The first-floor elevation of the closest adjacent principal structures: - [ii] The first-floor elevation of uses requiring the screening; - [iii] The elevation of the parking lots closest to the property line when only the parking area requires screening; or - [iv] The elevation of nearest property line.